JustAman62/open-f1/README.md

 ### Start Timing for a Live Session

 1. Start `openf1-console` as described above
-2. Navigate to the `[S] Session` Screen
+2. Navigate to the <kbd>S</kbd> `Session` Screen
-3. Start a Live Session with the `[L] Start Live Session` action.
+3. Start a Live Session with the <kbd>L</kbd> `Start Live Session` action.
-4. Press `[Esc]` to return to the main screen
+4. Press <kbd>Esc</kbd> to return to the main screen
-5. Switch to the Timing Tower screen with the `[O] Timing Tower` action
+5. Switch to the Timing Tower screen with the <kbd>O</kbd> `Timing Tower` action

+During the session, streamed timing data will be written to `~/open-f1/data/<session-name>`.
+This will allow for [future replays](#start-timing-for-a-pre-recorded-session) of this recorded data.

 ### Start Timing for a Pre-recorded Session

+Data for pre-recorded sessions should be stored in the `~/open-f1/data/<session-name>` directory.
+Sample data can be found in this repos [Sample Data](/Sample%20Data/) folder.
+To use this sample data, copy one of the folders to `~/open-f1/data` and then it will be visible in step 4 below.

 1. Start `openf1-console` as described above
-2. Navigate to the `[S] Session` Screen
+2. Navigate to the <kbd>S</kbd> `Session` Screen
-3. Start a Simulated Session with the `[F] Start Simulation` action.
+3. Start a Simulated Session with the <kbd>F</kbd> `Start Simulation` action.
-4. Select the session to start using the Up/Down arrows, then pressing `[Enter]`
+4. Select the session to start using the Up/Down arrows, then pressing <kbd>Enter</kbd> `
-5. Press `[Esc]` to return to the main screen
+5. Press <kbd>Esc</kbd> ` to return to the main screen
-6. Switch to the Timing Tower screen with the `[O] Timing Tower` action
+6. Switch to the Timing Tower screen with the <kbd>O</kbd> `Timing Tower` action
+7. Optionally skip forward in time a bit by decreasing the delay with <kbd>←</kbd> (or <kbd>⇧ Shift</kbd> + <kbd>←</kbd> to decrease by 30 seconds).

 ### During the Session

 #### Managing Delay

 All session data, whether live or pre-recorded, is sent to a `Channel` that acts as a delayed-queue.
 After a short delay, data points are pulled from the queue and processed, leading to updates on the timing screens.
-The amount of this delay can be changed with the `[►] Delay+` and `[◄] Delay-` actions whilst on the timing screens.
+The amount of this delay can be changed with the <kbd>►</kbd> `Delay+` and <kbd>◄</kbd> `Delay-` actions whilst on the timing screens.
 When using `openf1-console` during a live session, you may wish to increase this delay to around ~50 seconds (actual number may vary) to match with the broadcast delay and avoid being spoiled about upcoming action.

 Simulated session start with a calculated delay equal to the amount of time between the start of the actual session and now.
-This means you can decrease the delay with the `[◄] Delay-` action to fast-forward through the session.
+This means you can decrease the delay with the <kbd>◄</kbd> `Delay-` action to fast-forward through the session.

 #### Using the Cursor

-There is a global cursor that is controlled with the `[▼] Down (1)` and `[▲] Up` actions.
+There is a global cursor that is controlled with the <kbd>▼</kbd> `Down (1)` and <kbd>▲</kbd> `Up` actions.
 What this cursor does depends on the screen, for example is can be used in the Timing Tower screen to scroll through Race Control Messages, or to select a driver on the Tower to see comparative intervals.

 ## Configuration